Ernest W. Gibson III

-Ernest W. Gibson III (September 23, 1927 – May 17, 2020) was an attorney and judge who served as an associate justice of the Vermont Supreme Court.
+Ernest Willard Gibson III (September 23, 1927 – May 17, 2020) was an attorney and judge who served as an associate justice of the Vermont Supreme Court.

 Early life

 Ernest Willard Gibson III was born in Brattleboro, Vermont on September 23, 1927, the son of Ernest W. Gibson Jr. and Dorothy P. (Switzer) Gibson.
 Ernest Gibson Jr. served as Governor of Vermont and a judge of the United States District Court for the District of Vermont.
 The grandfather of Ernest Gibson III, Ernest Willard Gibson, was a member of the United States House of Representatives and a United States senator.

 Start of career

 Gibson graduated from Washington, DC's Western High School in 1945.
 He served in the United States Army at the end of World War II (1945 to 1946), and attained the rank of technical sergeant.
 He received his bachelor's degree from Yale University in 1951, and served in the Army again during the Korean War, this time as a captain of field artillery in the 45th Infantry Division, for which he received the Bronze Star Medal.
 Gibson received his law degree from Harvard Law School in 1956, and was admitted to the bar the same year.
 Gibson continued his military career as a member of the Vermont Army National Guard, and attained the rank of major in the Judge Advocate General branch before retiring in 1971.